apache/zeppelin/docs/interpreter/livy.md

 edit `conf/spark-blacklist.conf` file in livy server and comment out `#spark.master` line.

-if you choose to work on livy https://github.com/cloudera/hue/tree/master/apps/spark/java, copy `spark-user-configurable-options.template` to `spark-user-configurable-options.conf` file in livy server and comment out `#spark.master`
+if you choose to work on livy in `apps/spark/java` directory in https://github.com/cloudera/hue , copy `spark-user-configurable-options.template` to `spark-user-configurable-options.conf` file in livy server and comment out `#spark.master`